openconfig/reference/rpc/gnmi/mixed-schema.md

   MUST specify multiple paths within the `delete` of the `SetRequest`.

 ### Special considerations for the use of Origin CLI

+The following rules apply to a setRequest containing `origin` CLI.
+TODO:
+Special considerations for mixing native schema are currently undefined.

-* If a `Set` RPC contains `origin` CLI, the CLI origin MUST be given precedence over the OpenConfig origin.
+* If a `SetRequest` contains `origin` `cli` and `origin` `openconfig`, the CLI MUST be given precedence over the OpenConfig origin.
 This precedence is independent of the order in which origin CLI appears.
 This overrides the gNMI specification requirement of ordered path based precedence within a `SetRequest`.
 The goal of this precedence is to create deterministic behavior for resolving overlapping configuration.
+For setRequests without `origin` CLI, order based precedence still applies.
-* The `update` operation MUST be supported for `origin` CLI.
-The `update` operation is compatible with the requirement for `origin` CLI to take precedence.
+* The `update` operation MUST be supported for setRequests containing `origin` `cli` and `origin` `openconfig`.
+The `update` operation is compatible with the requirements for `origin` `cli` to take precedence.

-* Because there is no explicit expectation of CLI to use a path based structure, use of the `replace` operation is not recommended unless the intent is to replace the entire configuration with the contents of the origin CLI message.
-Replacing the entire configuration with CLI content in a mixed origin `SetRequest` where origin CLI takes precedence means the other origin messages will have no effect.
+* The `replace` operation for a setRequest containing only `origin` `cli` MUST be treated as a full device configuration replacement.
+* The `replace` operation for a setRequest containing both CLI and OpenConfig, the OpenConfig and CLI should be merged, with precedence to CLI for any overlapping configuration, and then the replace operation performed.
+The goal is to allow configuration replacement to occur at a sub-tree level using both OpenConfig and the CLI configuration data.

 ### Transactionality of Sets with multiple Origins